 There are some interesting differences between the ethnicity results for male and female workers.
 The ethnic differences for females are, in general, less stark than those for men.
-Māori have higher work-related injury claim rates than Europeans in both the male and female regressions and the coefficients are of similar magnitude (16.7% and 16.2% respectively).
-However, the difference between European and Pasifika women is only weakly statistically significant and of smaller magnitude than the difference between European and Pasifika men (13.4% for Pasifika men and 5.1% for Pasifika women).
-Similarly, while Asian females have a 9.9% lower likelihood of having an injury claim than European women, the magnitude of this difference is much smaller than between Asian and European men (21.9%).
+Māori are more likely to have higher work-related injury claim rates than Europeans in both the male and female regressions and the coefficients are of similar magnitude (0.167 and 0.162 percentage points respectively).
+However, the difference between European and Pasifika women is only weakly statistically significant and of smaller magnitude than the difference between European and Pasifika men (0.134 percentage points for Pasifika men and 0.051 percentage points for Pasifika women).
+Similarly, while Asian females are 0.099 percentage points less likely to have an injury claim than European women, the magnitude of this difference is much smaller than between Asian and European men (0.219 percentage points).
 While industry is controlled for, these gender differences could reflect that ethnic differences in occupations are greater for men than women, with more Māori and Pasifika men working in physical and higher-risk occupations, such as construction labourers.

 There are no statistically significant differences in injury claim rates between those who were and were not born in NZ.
 The international literature finds that migrant workers have higher rates of work-related injuries than native-born workers (Schenker, 2010).
 Several papers show this is because migrant workers are over-represented in more dangerous industries and occupations (Ahonen et al., 2007; Reid, 2010; Schenker, 2010; Vartia-Väänänen & Pahkin, 2007).
 However, even within occupational categories, migrants have been found to have higher injury rate (Schenker, 2010).
 NZ's situation is potentially somewhat different than that of many countries as immigration policy focuses on the intake of skilled migrants (Bedford, 2006; Maani & Chen, 2012).
 This results in a higher relative education level among the migrant population than in many other countries (OECD, 2018).
 This is likely to provide a protective effect for health and safety risks among migrant workers in NZ and may also mean that migrant workers are less likely to work in high-risk industries/occupations in NZ than in other countries.
 However, international evidence from overseas countries with similar skilled migration policies suggests this may not be the case in practice.
 For example, Smith and Mustard (2008) finds that migrant men who had been in Canada for less than five years experienced twice the rate of work-related injuries relative to Canadian-born men.
 They also find no difference in injury risk between migrant and Canadian-born women.
 Unfortunately, we do not have information on the amount of time migrants have lived in NZ so cannot investigate the possibility that results would be different for recent migrants versus those who have been in NZ for several years.
 It may also be possible that migrants in NZ have a lower propensity to have an ACC claim in the event of an injury as they may be less familiar with how the accident compensation system works.
 However, Poland (2018) finds no statistically significant difference in the propensity of those who were and were not born in NZ to make an ACC claim in the event of a limiting injury.
 However, Poland (2018)'s analysis largely excludes recent migrants due to the longitudinal nature of the survey data used, and therefore this does not entirely rule out the possibility that recent migrants have a lower propensity to make an injury claim in the event of an injury.